 Bile duct cancer is also called cholangiocarcinoma.
 Doctors can group bile duct cancer in different ways.
 The most common way is by looking at where the cancer started.

-The type of bile duct cancer you have tells you the type of cell that the cancer started in.
-Knowing this helps your doctor decide which treatment you need.
+Doctors can also group bile duct cancer based on the type of cell that the cancer started in.

 The gallbladder is a small organ tucked under the liver.
 It is a small, hollow pouch about 8cm long and 2.5cm wide and is connected to the liver and bowel by a series of tubes known as the bile ducts.

 The liver makes bile which helps to break down fats from food.
 The gallbladder stores the bile until there are fats in the bowel that need digesting.
 Bile can also pass directly to the bowel from the liver.
 A sphincter controls the release of bile into the bowel.

 Cancer of the gallbladder and bile ducts are rare in the UK.
 They are called biliary cancers.